dhzdhd/obsidian-ssg/README.md

       - Press `Deploy`
       - You will notice the first deployment failing, head on to the settings tab in the project
       - Select the Git tab in the side navigation bar
-      - Change the production branch input field to `vercel`
+      - Change the production branch input field to `deploy`
       - Now, make a new commit to your repository and the site should be deployed

 ## Website configuration